- Star Radio: 107.9 FM

 - BBC Radio Cambridgeshire: 95.7 and 96 FM

-You can prepare yourself as much as possible for flooding by following these instructions:
+You can prepare yourself for flooding by:

 1. Check how many ground floor doors, patio doors, cat flaps and airbricks there are in your home.
 Get enough strong plastic sheeting to cover all of these gaps and leave a minimum overlap of 80cm around the edges.
 For doors, cut plywood or similar material to cover the doorway and hold the sheeting in place.